patzsantos/e-portfolio-uoeo/oop_unit1.md

 - [Circle](https://github.com/patzsantos/e-portfolio-uoeo/blob/module2/oop/Unit%201/codio_circle.py)
 - [Persons list](https://github.com/patzsantos/e-portfolio-uoeo/blob/module2/oop/Unit%201/codio_persons.list.py)<br>

+## Reflection
+I will admit that I have no prior exposure or grasp of Object Oriented programming.
+Therefore, a lot of the concepts and terms are alien to me.
+The collaborative discussion about factors that influence reusability was a good introduction to this module, as it gave me an overview of how that practice can lead to efficacy in producing new software, as not everything has to start from scratch.
+Codio activities, it seems, are becoming more complex for me.

 ## Credits
 _Unit names, formative activities, e-portfolio activities, seminar activities, and Codio activities are all provided for by [The University of Essex Online](https://online.essex.ac.uk/) during the Object Oriented Programming November 2023 Module._